dimitra97/NumericalAnalysis/README.md

 - Newton Raphson Mehtod

 Newton Raphson method is an open method used for the numerical calculation of a function's root.
 In this method, we begin with an assumption about the root, xo.
 We calculate the 1st derivative of the function in xo f'(xo) which is the slope of the tangential.
-In this way we can find the bisetion point of the tangantial and Ox axis xi=xo-f(xo)/f'(xo) and by several iterations we can reach an accuracy for the root, xi.
+In this way we can find the bisection point of the tangantial and Ox axis xi=xo-f(xo)/f'(xo) and by several iterations we can reach an accuracy for the root, xi.

 ### Gauss Elimination in Linear Systems